vendia/blog/releases/2022-01-31-releasenotes.md

 ## Summary

-Our design and engineering teams worked diligently on the node details view redesign.
-We are excited to share the new interface with you today.
-You will also see noticeable developer experience improvements on the smart contracts details and the smart contract edit pages.
+Our design and engineering teams worked diligently on a node details view redesign, which we're excited to share with you today.
+You'll also see noticeable developer experience improvements on the smart contracts details and the smart contract edit views.

 ## Node Details Redesign